-Connectors and Headers
+2.2 Connectors and Headers

-Only the following connectors and headers have overcurrent protection: back panel and front panel USB, with support for 1394.
+Only the following connectors and headers have overcurrent protection: back panel and front panel USB, as well as IEEE 1394a.

 The other internal connectors and headers are not overcurrent protected and should connect only to devices inside the computer's chassis, such as fans and internal peripherals.
 Do not use these connectors or headers to power devices external to the computer's chassis.
 A fault in the load presented by the external devices could cause damage to the computer, the power cable, and the external devices themselves.